ayushh27/fyle-internship-challenge-23/README.md

 - User-friendly interface for entering GitHub usernames.
 - Real-time display of public repositories for the specified user.

-## Installation

-1. Fork this repository to your github account.
-2. Clone the forked repository and proceed with steps mentioned below.

 ### Install requirements
 * Install angular cli [Ref](https://angular.io/cli)